zekinah/zone-pandemic-covid19/README.md

 This plugin provides shortcode that displays the live recorded data of the covid19 in the whole world.

+## Description

+This plugin provides data of how many patient(s) are active, confirmed, dead or recovered, in a world, and the continent or country assigned.

 ## Features

 * Updates data every 10 minutes.
 Which means it is live status of current sitution in the world.